Ajnad al-Kavkaz: Increasing rebel infighting and reduced activity

 On 3 March 2019, Khamza al-Shishani, the deputy emir of the group, was reportedly killed fighting alongside Ansar al-Tawhid in an attack against Syrian government troops in Hama Governorate.
 This operation did not officially involve Ajnad al-Kavkaz, however, and Khamza probably took part in it as individual fighter.
-In May 2019, pro-government forces reportedly attacked areas in northern Latakia as part of the Northwestern Syria offensive (April–August 2019) which had served as Ajnad al-Kavkaz stronghold.
+In May 2019, pro-government forces reportedly attacked areas in northern Latakia as part of the Northwestern Syria offensive (April–August 2019) which had served as an Ajnad al-Kavkaz stronghold.
 The Russian Reconciliation Center for Syria accused Ajnad al-Kavkaz and Tahrir al-Sham of violating the demilitarized zones of Idlib in August 2019.
 Three months later, Syrian government forces reportedly captured Misherfah in southern Idlib Governorate from a joint garrison of Ajnad al-Kavkaz and Tahrir al-Sham troops.
 In course of the Northwestern Syria offensive (December 2019–March 2020), Ajnad al-Kavkaz snipers took part in the defense of Jabal Zawiya against advancing government forces; after the offensive's conclusion, the group was among those rebel factions which allegedly resisted the implementation of a ceasefire.

+On 5 March 2020, fighters attacked the city of Saraqib, Idlib.
+The Syrian military repelled the attack, killing at least 150 militants.
+Some sources pointed out that the attack was carried out by Hayat Tahrir al-Sham and Ajnad al-Kavkaz.

 By late 2021, Ajnad al-Kavkaz was still active in Idlib, and loyal to Tahrir al-Sham.
 Like other Chechen militant groups, however, the unit had become mostly dormant.
 Journalist Humam Issa reported that as Tahrir al-Sham began to exert more control over Idlib, it "tightened the noose around" Ajnad al-Kavkaz and arrested several of the group's allies.
 This development contributed to Ajnad al-Kavkaz seeking out other possible battlefields where they could continue their anti-Russian operations.